ZhuZhengyi/baudstorage/README.md

 ## Overview

-BaudStorage is a distributed storage system of immutable objects and streaming files.
+BaudStorage is a datacenter storage system for immutable objects and streaming files.
 And it provides several pragmatic abstractions:

-* BLOBs like images or short video etc
+* BLOBs like images and short videos

 * hierachical directories